 Registration date information may be found on the Registrar's Registration Dates page.

 Current AU students should follow their normal registration procedures to register for an Online Learning course.
 Current AU students should schedule an appointment with their adviser to see which courses fit into their program requirements.

 First Time Non-Degree and Visiting Students

-Non-Degree Students who may be interested in Online Courses, as well as regular campus courses, should go to the Registration for First Time Non-Degree and Visiting Students page on the Summer Sessions site for information about registering.
+Non-Degree Students who may be interested in Online Courses, as well as regular campus courses, should go to the Registration for First Time Non-Degree and Visiting Students page for information about registering.

 Employee Tuition Benefits